binarykore/correlium/README.md

 * CLIENT_TOKEN
 * Wallet Data (to be followed)
 * Message me on: binarymako@inbox.portal.snowkelus.xyz (POST Requests IMs to keep Updated) - PATs
+* Wire Chat - Instant Messaging PATs (HTTP REST - POST via cURL) - Note, it is not some SAMs Email Address